coldpatch/scratch.nvim/README.md

 # scratch.nvim

-A simple and flexible daily, weekly, and monthly scratchpad for Neovim that can be workspace-specific or global.
+A simple and flexible temporary, daily, weekly, and monthly scratchpad for Neovim that can be workspace-specific or global.
+Supports both floating windows and traditional split modes.

 ## Installation